rkaysen63/Mission-to-Mars/README.md

   <img src="image_files/del_3_homepage.png" width="1000">
 </p>

-* The HTML uses Bootstrap4's responsive grid layout.
+* The webpage is responsive and mobile ready due to Bootstrap 4's grid system.
-* Custom Jumbotron Background color - Rust and Custom Button Color - Grey
+* The Jumbotron background color was changed to rust and the botton color changed to grey.

       <!-- Add Jumbotron to Header -->
       <div class="jumbotron text-center" style="background-color: rgba(233, 138, 75, 0.904)">